 CEOs have the power to issue Penalty Charge Notices (PCNs) to vehicles parked in contravention of restrictions.
-Penalties are set between £30 and £130, depending on the severity of the alleged contravention.

 A PCN may be issued at the scene by being fixed to the vehicle windscreen, or handed to the person appearing to be in charge of it, or issued by post in the following cases: enforcement is by camera; or the CEO was prevented by someone from serving it at the scene; or the CEO had begun to prepare a PCN but the vehicle was driven away before it was finished and issued.